enricozb/python-crn/README.md

 [David Soloveichik's Mathematica CRN Simulator]( http://users.ece.utexas.edu/~soloveichik/crnsimulator.html)

+## Version & Promises
+Currently this is in a pre-alpha state, but already has some reasonable features.
+No guarantees are made for backward-compatibility.
+That is, some of the API calls might change, some of the reaction literals syntax might change, etc.

 ## Dependencies
 The package is written for Python 3.6+ and definitely won't work on an older Python version.